Dozzlime06/Kitty-verse-quest/README.md

 **Features:**

 * Collect and trade unique cat NFTs
-* Embark on quests to earn $PAW tokens
+* Embark on quests to earn $MANCER tokens
 * Customize habitats for passive rewards
 * Participate in governance and community events